ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/README.md

 ## About The Project

 This project focuses on building machine-learning models to detect Dementia using structural MRI data from the OASIS-1 dataset.
-Our goal is to create a non-invasive, cost-effective screening tool capable of distinguish between demented and non-demented patients based on structural brain patterns.
+Our goal is to create a non-invasive, cost-effective screening tool capable of distinguishing between demented and non-demented patients based on structural brain patterns.

-We implement and compare three different modeling approaches:
+We implemented and compared three different modeling approaches:

 1. **ResNet-50 CNN**
    A fine-tuned convolutional neural network trained on FAST-segmented MRI slices.